Deryck Murray

 Deryck Lance Murray (born 20 May 1943) is a former West Indies cricketer.
 A wicketkeeper and right-handed batsman, Murray kept wicket to the West Indian fast bowling attacks of the 1970s (including Andy Roberts, Michael Holding, Joel Garner and Colin Croft); his glovework effected 189 Test dismissals and greatly enhanced the potency of the bowling attack.

 Murray captained Trinidad and Tobago 1976–1981, and was vice-captain of the sides which won the 1975 World Cup and the 1979 World Cup.
 He deputised for Clive Lloyd as West Indies captain in one Test match in 1979.

 Early and personal life

 Murray was born in Port of Spain, Trinidad and Tobago, and educated at Queen's Royal College; he first played for Trinidad and Tobago national cricket team while still at school.
-He went on to study Economics at Jesus College, Cambridge, earning his Cambridge blue and captaining Cambridge University Cricket Club in 1966.
+He went on to study economics at Jesus College, Cambridge, earning his Cambridge blue and captaining Cambridge University Cricket Club in 1966.
+That same year, he was sent down from Cambridge after failing his Part I tripos examinations in both economics and history; the news made the front page of The Times.
 He later studied Industrial Economics at the University of Nottingham.
 Murray married Maureen in 1967; he has two sons and a grandson.